UCSB-NRS/.github/profile/readme.md

 # About this GitHub Organization.
 *Note that this organization is currently under development.
 We are currently continuing to add resources and repositories as of 03/24/25.*

 This GitHub organization was built to act as a centralized resource to improve visibility of research occurring at UCSB NRS sites.
-If interested in hosting your research here, reach out to get added to the team or get your affiliated organization added to the index.
+If interested in hosting your research here, reach out to get your repository added to the index or organizaton added to our list.

 ## Click [HERE](https://github.com/UCSB-NRS/resources/blob/main/research-index.md) for Repositories Associated with UCSB NRS Sites